In this article, you will learn how to set up a team within your Onfleet account.

 Teams may have a "Hub" assigned to them, only one hub can be assigned to a team at a time.

-Teams group drivers and dispatchers together and are used to segment an organization by geographic area, operational unit, or any other desired structure.
-The administrator has access to all teams while dispatchers and drivers have access only to teams they have been assigned.
+The "Teams" function groups drivers and dispatchers together and can be used to segment an organization by geographic area, operational unit, or any other desired structure.

 To edit an existing team, double-click on the team name or select it and click "Edit":